Renee Bornstein: Post-Holocaust

-In 1964, Bornstein married Dr Ernst Israel Bornstein, a Polish holocaust survivor who practised as a doctor and a dentist and the couple lived in Munich and had three children.
+In 1964, she married Dr Ernst Israel Bornstein, a Polish holocaust survivor who practised as a doctor and a dentist and the couple lived in Munich and had three children.
 In 1978, at the age of 55, Ernst died suddenly of a heart condition.
-When Ernst died, the family relocated to Manchester, England and continue to live there today.
+When Ernst died, the family relocated to Manchester, England and continued to live there.

 Ernst started writing his memoirs after discovering that many of his patients knew nothing about the Holocaust only a generation after it happened and others thought it had been exaggerated and falsified.
 In 1967, he published 'Die Lange Nacht' which details his experiences of WWII in Nazi labour camps.
 Bornstein's daughter Noemie translated Die Lange Nacht into English (The Long Night) and the book was published in 2015.

-The book includes a prefaced letter by David Cameron and has been endorsed by Lord Finkelstein, Rabbi Lord Jonathan Sacks, Jonathan Dimbleby and Dan Snow.
-A new German edition is published in 2020 with a foreword by Charlotte Knobloch and is being translated into other languages.
+The book included a prefaced letter by David Cameron and has been endorsed by Lord Finkelstein, Rabbi Lord Jonathan Sacks, Jonathan Dimbleby and Dan Snow.
+A new German edition was published in 2020 with a foreword by Charlotte Knobloch, before being translated into other languages.

 Legacy

 In May 2019, Bornstein and two other Holocaust survivors were invited back to the town of Annemasse, and a ceremony was held in the town centre in their honour, unveiling a plaque with their names.

-BBC One screened Bornstein’s story as part of 'Me, My Family and The Holocaust' in November 2020.
+BBC One screened Bornstein's story as part of 'Me, My Family and The Holocaust' in November 2020.

 In 2021, she was awarded the British Empire Medal (BEM) for services to Holocaust education and commemoration.